-A dedicated test prep course is offered during 0-hour before school, focused on building both test-taking skills and content for the SAT.
+A dedicated test prep course, offered during 0-hour, focuses on building both test-taking skills and content for the SAT.

-Virtual Falcon: (Select Classes Only) On-line course taught by DC teachers; failing grade remains on transcript; new grade appears on transcript and will be calculated into the GPA; credit is issued for a grade of 60% (D-) or better; cost: $250.00* subject to change.
+Virtual Falcon (Select Classes Only): On-line course taught by DC teachers; failing grade remains on transcript; new grade appears on transcript and will be calculated into the GPA; credit is issued for a grade of 60% (D-) or better; cost: $250* subject to change.
 More information here.

 Naviance Family Connection is a web-based resource that supports college planning that is specific to Divine Child.
 It will allow us to share information efficiently and communicate more effectively with students and families.
 Register with Naviance

 The FAFSA application is filed by seniors who want financial aid, no matter what type of college they may be attending. *You will need a FAFSA ID to use as an electronic signature on the FAFSA.

 Every senior should fill out the FAFSA, even if you think your family will not qualify for federal financial aid.
 The results from the FAFSA are often required for other scholarships from colleges and private institutions.
 Students can begin filling out applications on October 1 of their senior year.

 The CSS Profile: A financial aid application required by many private colleges. *The CSS Profile never replaces the FAFSA; it is used in addition to the FAFSA by schools that require it.